apnadkarni/blt/man/graph.rst

   Deactivates all the elements matching *pattern*.
 Elements whose names match any of the patterns given are redrawn using their normal colors.
+  *ElemName* is an element name or a tag and may refer to more than one element.

 *pathName* **element delete** ?\ *elemName* ... ?

   Deletes one or more elements.